foss4g-europe/2025-foss4g-europe.github.io/content/program-committee/codrina-ilie.md

 software for geospatial, since 2010 she has been a volunteer trainer in the Romanian geospatial community, geo-spatial.org.
-Since 2013, Codrina has been a Charter Member and today serves the community as an OSGeo Board of Directors elected member, within her second term.
+Since 2013, Codrina has been a Charter Member and today serves the community as an OSGeo Board of Directors elected member, within her third term.